Fallen Monarch in the Mariposa Grove of Giant Sequoias

 However, the most famous tree in the sequoia grove is the Grizzly Giant, one of the largest trees in the Mariposa Grove and, at an estimated age of 2,700 years, one of the oldest living sequoia.

-Beyond the Grizzly Giant sit hundreds of lesser-visited sequoias in the upper grove including the Clothespin Tree, the Faithful Couple and the fallen Wawona Tunnel Tree.
-Reaching the upper grove is a longer hike with elevation gains, but well worth the exercise!
+Beyond the Grizzly Giant sit hundreds of lesser-visited sequoias in the Upper Grove including the Clothespin Tree, the Faithful Couple and the fallen Wawona Tunnel Tree.
+Reaching the Upper Grove is a longer hike with elevation gains, but well worth the exercise!

-Directions to the Mariposa Grove
+Directions to Mariposa Grove

 Mariposa Grove is located in the southern portion of Yosemite Valley, on the western slopes of the Sierra Nevada Mountains.
 There are many popular ways you can get to this grove of giant sequoias: